 Note: Since October 2012, the TMEP has been identified by the month and year in which it is issued.
-The current version of the TMEP is July 2022.
-Read the outline highlighting some of the clarifications and changes set forth in the July 2022 version.
+The current version of the TMEP is November 2023.
+Read the highlights of the clarifications and changes set forth in the November 2023 version.

 Zipped PDF and HTML files and archived copies of prior versions of the TMEP, beginning with the 4th edition, are available at TMEP files and archives.

 The TBMP provides stakeholders with basic information generally useful for litigating trial cases before the Trademark Trial and Appeal Board (TTAB).
 The manual describes current practice and procedure under the applicable authority, including the Trademark Act, the Trademark Rules of Practice, the Federal Rules (where applicable), and precedential case law.

 The TBMP is updated periodically.
 Between updates, it is recommended that the TTAB's home page be checked for announcements concerning policy, practice and rules changes.